keithalewis/math/opm.md

 with ${\xi\cdot x < 0}$ and ${\xi\cdot C(\omega)\ge0}$ for all ${\omega\in\Omega}$:
 you make money acquiring the initial position and never lose money at the end of the period.

-If you are uncomfortable using cash flows $C$ instead of prices $X$ when the instrument is a stock consider $C$ to be the liquidation value or a stock buy back by the company at the end of the period.

 Some authors define arbitrage as a portfolio with ${\xi\cdot x = 0}$ and
 ${\xi\cdot C}$ is non-negative and positive on some set having positive probability.